 - The dates you received these treatments.

 - A list of any prescription medication you are taking, with dosage and name of prescribing doctor.

 - A list of your employment history over the preceding fifteen years, with a brief description of your job duties.

 No-risk legal representation means no fee unless you win

 At the Law Offices of Joe Bornstein, most Social Security cases are accepted on a contingent fee basis.
 There is no fee if you lose (although you will be obligated to pay for the attorney's out-of-pocket expenses related to representing your case, such as ordering copies of medical reports).

 The Law Offices of Joe Bornstein calculates the fee based on 25% of past due benefits.
 This does not affect your regular monthly benefits.
 In a few cases, we use a different method of calculating a fee.
 It is important to note that Social Security Regulations require that any attorney fees be approved by the Social Security Administration prior to payment.

-The initial denial of a Social Security Disability or Supplemental Security Income claim is not a dead end: Talk to Joe.
+The initial denial of a Social Security Disability claim is not a dead end: Talk to Joe.
 We reverse the government's decision in the majority of cases we take on.